 BEEF is a film and sound collective supporting experimental practice in Bristol.
 BEEF provides an independent platform for artists’ production, distribution and critical engagement, often focusing on analogue practices.
 BEEF’s members are artists, curators and researchers organising a regular programme of events, exhibitions, film & sound workshops and screenings.

-Our members are artists, curators and academics: Al Cameron, Libita Clayton, Melanie Clifford, Stephen Cornford, Katie Davies, Matt Davies, Louisa Fairclough, Sam Francis, Kathy Hinde, Joyce Ho, John Hodgson, David Hopkinson, Howard Jacques, Elisa Kay, Kim Knowles, Dani Landau, Eliza Lomas, Rod Maclachlan, Shirley Pegna, Laura Phillips, Niyaz Saghari, Marcy Saude, Vicky Smith, Snoozie.
+Our members are artists, curators, producers, organisers, writers, teachers and academic: Al Cameron, Melanie Clifford, Stephen Cornford, Katie Davies, Matt Davies, Louisa Fairclough, Sam Francis, Kathy Hinde, Joyce Ho, David Hopkinson, Howard Jacques, Elisa Kay, Kim Knowles, Dani Landau, Eliza Lomas, Rod Maclachlan, Shirley Pegna, Laura Phillips, Niyaz Saghari, Marcy Saude, Vicky Smith, Snoozie.

 Stephen Cornford (1979, London) is an installation artist and experimental musician who works by reconfiguring consumer electronics.
 Recent exhibitions include solo shows at Rumpsti Pumsti (Berlin), Lydgalleriet (Bergen) & Campbell Works (London).
 Stephen’s work has been included in: Open Space … Read More